CNAG-Biomedical-Informatics/omicsdm-documentation/docs/content/user-guide/data-submission.md

 2. Create the dataset(s):
     1. Fill out the table on the page manually or by uploading a filled out [dataset_template](https://github.com/CNAG-Biomedical-Informatics/omicsdm-documentation/blob/main/omicsdm_templates/project_template.tsv)
+    2. Click on "Browse" in the "Clinical File" column to select the corresponding pheno-clinical information file to be uploaded
+    3. Optional: Click on "Browse" in the "Data Usage Policy File" column to upload a file containing specific data usage policy
-    2. Click on "VALIDATE" to check if all mandatory fields are filled out
+    4. Click on "VALIDATE" to check if all mandatory fields are filled out
-    3. Click on "SUBMIT" to create the dataset(s)
+    5. Click on "SUBMIT" to create the dataset(s)

     !!!
 Info "Why use the dataset creation template?"
         Handy when you want to create multiple datasets